 Figure 5.
 Flue space |

-Depending on your specific Authority Having Jurisdiction (AHJ), you will be required to follow specific flue space requirements as building codes vary from place to place.
+Depending on your specific Authority Having Jurisdiction (AHJ), you must follow specific flue space requirements as building codes vary from place to place.
 Ideally, flue spaces should be approximately 6 inches wide, depending on the storage height and the type of racking configuration.
-To learn more about appropriate clearances, refer to our blog related to recommended clearances in warehouses.
+To learn more about appropriate clearances, refer to our blog about recommended clearances in warehouses.

 When Are In-Rack Sprinklers Required?